jjloomis/wordpress-adding-content-to-a-news-site/troubleshooting/unable-to-log-into-news-site.md

 # Unable to Log Into News Site

-If you are unable to login to the news site, you will need to [reset your password](/accessing-the-news-site/resetting-your-password.md).
+If you are unable to login to the news site, you'll need to [reset your password](/accessing-the-news-site/resetting-your-password.md).

 ## Common login problems